 What Order Are Vaccines In?: Vaccines in the Forecasting Results window are in the order of the earliest date reached.
 That means that a vaccine that has met the Minimum Date may be in front of one that has reached the Recommended Date.

-Color-Coded Date Recommendations: If a Recommended Date or Minimum Date has been reached, you’ll see that date in bold.
+Bolded, Color-Coded Date Recommendations: If a Minimum Date has been reached, you’ll see that date in bold.
 That means the immunization can technically be given.
 If a Recommended Date has been reached, you’ll see it in bold green.
 Green means that today is a good time to give the shot, as the recommended date has arrived or just passed.
-If a shot or series is overdue, you’ll see the date in red.
+If a shot or series is overdue, you’ll see the date in bold red.

 Refresh the Record: PCC EHR updates forecasting results when you open a chart or whenever a user edits a patient’s immunizations or immunization orders.
 You can see the most recent updated date and time next to the section title.
 You can also click Refresh to update the immunization forecasting.